rwjblue/git-repo-info/README.md

 var info = getRepoInfo();

-info.branch         //=> will be the current branch info.sha            //=> will be the current sha info.abbreviatedSha //=> will be the first 10 chars of the current sha info.tag            //=> will be the tag for the current sha (or `null` if no tag exists)
+info.branch         //=> will be the current branch info.ref         //=> will be the current ref info.sha            //=> will be the current sha info.abbreviatedSha //=> will be the first 10 chars of the current sha info.tag            //=> will be the tag for the current sha (or `null` if no tag exists) info.root            //=> will be the repository root folder
 ```

 When called without any arguments, `git-repo-info` will automatically lookup upwards